Reclaiming My Lule Sami Heritage: A Personal and Artistic Journey

 Background and Impact of Norwegianization

-I am of Lule Sami descent on my father’s side, but the Norwegianization process and assimilation led to the loss of the Sami language in my family.
-The Norwegianization process, a systematic policy by the Norwegian state from the mid-19th to mid-20th century, aimed to assimilate the Sami into Norwegian culture.
-Sami children were sent to boarding schools where they were punished for speaking their language, leading to the loss of their mother tongue and cultural identity.
-Restrictions were placed on Sami culture and traditional livelihoods like reindeer herding and fishing.
-Sami culture was actively opposed and ridiculed as something inferior and reprehensible.
-This policy caused deep and lasting impacts, weakening cultural transmission and causing shame among many Sami.
+I am of Lule Sami descent on my father’s side, but due to the Norwegianization process, our family lost the Sami language.
+This policy, enforced by the Norwegian state, aimed to assimilate the Sami people into Norwegian society.
+Sami children were sent to boarding schools where speaking their native language was punished, leading to a profound loss of language and cultural identity.
+Traditional Sami practices were restricted, and Sami culture was actively marginalized and stigmatized as inferior.
+This policy had deep and lasting consequences, weakening cultural transmission and embedding a sense of shame in many Sami communities.

 Revitalizing Cultural Heritage